 Carrie Griffin Basas Bio

-Carrie Griffin Basas is the Director of the Office of Education Ombuds.
+Carrie Griffin Basas (she/her) is the Director of the Governor’s Office of the Education Ombuds.
 Carrie is a former civil rights and labor law attorney.
-For many years, she was a law professor, specializing in disability rights, criminal justice, and ethics.
-She has taught at the University of North Carolina School of Law, Penn State University, Case Western Reserve University, the University of Tulsa College of Law, and Saint Joseph's College of Maine.
+For many years, she was a law professor, specializing in disability rights, employment law, criminal justice, and ethics.
+She has taught at the University of North Carolina, Penn State University, Case Western Reserve University, the University of Tulsa, and Saint Joseph's College of Maine.
 In 2014, Carrie returned to graduate school to attain a MEd in Education Policy, Organizations, and Leadership from the University of Washington.
 Carrie is also a graduate of Swarthmore College (Honors B.A. in Psychology with a minor in Sociology/Anthropology) and Harvard Law School (Juris Doctorate degree).

 Carrie identifies passionately with the work of the OEO as a disabled woman, mother of a disabled middle schooler, and first-generation college graduate.
 Before entering public service, Carrie founded a nonprofit focused on creating a national network of emerging professionals with disabilities and facilitating more justice-focused workplaces.
 Carrie has served as an advisor to the National Association of Law Students with Disabilities, a Commissioner on the American Bar Association's Commission on Disability Rights, and a board member for nonprofits and foundations focused on human rights, gender justice, and youth success.
 As part of her desire to merge research and practice, she published a book of mentoring advice (“Lawyers, Lead On”) from the current generation of lawyers with disabilities to the next generation.
 She has also published extensively on issues of accessibility, incarceration, health stigma, advocacy fatigue, and racial justice.